ajbkhand/ai-security-guardrails/overview/what-you-need-to-do.md

 Use this as a quick reference before starting or approving any AI work.

 ---
+## What you need to do (at a glance)

+Use this diagram to understand the key actions required.

+{{ "/images/what-you-need-to-do.png" | relative_url }}

+*Figure: Summary of required actions for AI systems*

 # 1. Confirm AI is appropriate